tacman/lemon-squeezy/sfcasts/lemon-squeezy.md

-# Chapter 1:  Meet LemonSqueezy - Your Merchant of Record.
+# Meet LemonSqueezy - Your Merchant of Record.

 Hello and *welcome* to another e-commerce tutorial!
 I don't mean to sell this too hard, but I think this tutorial is fantastic!
 There are *a lot* of payment processors